ory/keto/internal/httpclient-next/README.md

 # Go API client for client

-Documentation for all of Ory Oathkeeper's APIs.
+Documentation for all of Ory Keto's REST APIs. gRPC is documented separately.

 ## Overview